edge33/SkyClubItaliaEconomy-REST/development/dev_guide.md

 ## Build the app and prepare for usage

 Before running **composer** to install dependencies, it is mandatory to generate the RSA keys in advance.
 You can use the following script to generate the keys, run DB migrations, install Passport for API authentication and run the app.
+Run it from the project root.

 ```
 #!/bin/bash